TheArturthur/CoppermindScraper/Cosmere/Tien.md

 ## Trivia
 There was no specific inspiration for the relationship between Kaladin and Tien; instead it grew naturally out of Kaladin's characterization.
 Brandon has also said he has a preference away from family relationships that cause isolation, as he finds the dynamics within families interesting and important to readers.
 It is mostly a coincidence that Tien, a surgeon's son, has a name that contains the [[/wiki/Aon#Ien]].
+Brandon noted that Tien would make a good hypothetical ringbearer in Lord of the Rings.

 https://coppermind.net/wiki/Tien